Mudbound (film): Plot

 When the war ends, Ronsel and Jamie return home and realize that they have changed but the Mississippi Delta has not.
 Jamie becomes an alcoholic and suffers from PTSD.
 Ronsel, accustomed to the relative lack of racism among Europeans, struggles with racism in Mississippi.
 They become aware of each other's difficulties and bond over their war experiences.
-Ronsel questions why Jamie treats him with respect, and Jamie recounts that on a bomber mission a black fighter pilot saved his life.
+Ronsel questions why Jamie treats him with respect, and Jamie recounts that on a bomber mission a Black fighter pilot saved his life.
 Jamie grows close to Laura but his alcoholism worsens and he drunkenly crashes his truck.
 Henry leaves on a trip and tells Jamie to depart from the farm before he returns.
 Ronsel receives a letter and photo from the German woman with whom he had been romantically involved and learns that they had a child together and she wants him to come to Europe.
-The photo is of her and their bi-racial child.
+The photo is of her and their biracial child.
 Ronsel shares this with Jamie while driving together when their truck passes Pappy, and Ronsel is forced to duck down to hide.
 Pappy confronts Jamie about him socializing with Ronsel and scolds him for his drunken behavior and sneers at Laura, claiming she has romantic feelings for Jamie.
-Later, Ronsel realizes that he lost the photograph that Pappy finds in the truck.
+Later, Ronsel realizes that he lost the photograph, which Pappy finds in the truck.
 Laura confronts Jamie as he prepares to leave and they have sex.

 As Ronsel frantically searches for his photograph, he is ambushed and beaten by Pappy and members of the Ku Klux Klan.
 Pappy brings Jamie to a barn where the Klan is preparing to kill Ronsel for fathering a child with a white woman.
 Jamie points a gun at his father in an effort to save his friend and is also beaten by the Klan.
 As Jamie is restrained, he is told to choose Ronsel's punishment for his crime — to lose his eyes, tongue or testicles; or death.
 Through the pain, Jamie whispers "tongue" and Ronsel's tongue is cut out.
 Ronsel is left bound and wounded for his family to find.
-Later that night, Jamie wakes Pappy who had previously belittled Jamie's war experience because he had not looked into the eyes of the people he killed during the war.
+Fed up, later that night, Jamie wakes Pappy who had previously belittled Jamie's war experience because he had not looked into the eyes of the people he killed during the war.
 Jamie looks Pappy in the eye and smothers him with a pillow.
+Laura lies to Henry that Pappy died in his sleep.